Ed Harris: 1976–1983: Rise to prominence

-1980s
+1983–1999: Breakthrough and leading roles

 In 1983, Harris became well known after portraying astronaut John Glenn in The Right Stuff.
 In 1984, he co starred in the Robert Benton directed drama film Places in the Heart; during production of this film, Harris met and married his wife Amy Madigan.

 Also in 1984 he co-starred along with Goldie Hawn and Kurt Russell in the Jonathan Demme directed World War II biopic Swing Shift and in 1985 played abusive husband Charlie Dick to Jessica Lange's Patsy Cline in the HBO film Sweet Dreams.
 In 1986, he received a Tony Award nomination in the Best Actor in a Play category for his role in George Furth's Precious Sons.
 He also won the Theatre World Award and Drama Desk Award for Outstanding Actor in a Play for his performance.
 Harris then portrayed William Walker, a 19th-century American who appointed himself President of Nicaragua, in Walker (1987).
 That same year, he played Harry Nash in the HBO television thriller film The Last Innocent Man.

 In 1988, he acted in Agnieszka Holland's To Kill a Priest, starring Christopher Lambert, based on Jerzy Popiełuszko and his murder under the Polish communist regime.
 It was well received by critics.
 In 1989, his role as David "Dave" Flannigan in Jacknife earned him his first Golden Globe Award nomination, for Best Supporting Actor – Motion Picture.
 Also in 1989, he portrayed Virgil "Bud" Brigman in the sci fi film The Abyss, directed by James Cameron.